OlegEremenko991/Messaging-WebSocket/README.md

 ## What you can do with this app
 1. Login to the chat (only latin letters and numbers allowed, no symbols or cyrillic letters, maximum 20 characters)
-2. Send messages to the chat
+2. Send messages to the chat (even by tapping 'enter')
 3. View all incoming messages in the chat with auto-scrolling enabled

 ## Demo